naragurgel/bepresent/README.md

 ![About section](./documentation/meditations.png)

 ### Sign up Section
-- There are a form with information about the presentical meetings.
+- There are a form with information about the presential meetings.
-- The user can sigh up for the meetings by givind some details and choosing a time.
+- The user can sign up for the meetings by giving some personal details and choosing a time.
 ![Product Section](./documentation/signup.png)

 ### Footer
-- The footer contem 4 icons with directions for the social medias, where the user could contact and also interact.
+- The footer has 4 icons with directions for the social medias, where the user could contact and also interact.
 ![Footer](./documentation/footer.png)

 ### Languages Used